gdg-norway/devfest/content/_index.md

 ## What is DevFest Norway?

 DevFests are annual community-led developer events hosted by Google Developer Groups (GDG's) all over the world.
-DevFest Norway 2020 is an online conference being hosted by the seven total GDG and GDG Cloud chapters in Norway.
+DevFest Norway 2020 is an online conference being hosted by the six total GDG and GDG Cloud chapters in Norway.
 It is aimed at students, professionals, or simply curious technophiles.
-We are aiming to deliver a diverse panel of expert speakers on an exciting range of topics.
+We are aiming to deliver a diverse panel of expert speakers on an exciting range of topics!

 {{% /home-info %}}